cainhill/cainhill.github.io/_posts/2025-10-10-keeping-virtual-meetings-to-time.md

 - **Screen Blanking**

   I have previously tried to blank the screen to help presenters conclude (fading to black or white, or stopping presenting the slides entirely), but presenters would often interpret this as a technical glitch rather than a subtle cue to conclude.

+## Makes me think of

+A hilarious bit from Jack Black and Will Ferrell at the 2004 Oscars.

+{% include embed/youtube.html id='NoXLu9Rz70g' %}